The term chemotherapy has come to mean a treatment of cancer by using anti-cancer medicines called cytotoxic medicines

 If you develop a dry mouth then simple measures such as frequent sips of water and chewing sugar-free gum will often help and be all that is needed in many cases.
 Artificial saliva or medication to stimulate the salivary glands is sometimes used, which your doctor can prescribe for you.
 See separate leaflets called Mouth Care and Dry Mouth.

-Some cytotoxic medicines damage the hair-making cells.
+Chemotherapy might damage the hair-making cells.
 Some or all of your hair may fall out.
 This usually occurs 2-3 weeks after a course of treatment starts.
 Body hair and eyelashes may also fall out in addition to scalp hair.
 After the course of treatment has finished, the hair will usually regrow within 4-12 months.

 Hair loss does not bother some people.
 You may wish to cut your hair short before starting chemotherapy so that any changes are not so dramatic.
 Some people like to wear a wig.
 Other people prefer to wear a hat or scarf.
 In particular, remember to cover your head or wear high-protection sunscreen when out in the sun.
 If your eyelashes fall out, you can wear glasses or sunglasses to protect your eyes on windy days.

-This may be helped by eating plenty of foods high in fibre and having lots to drink.
+Constipation may be helped by eating plenty of foods high in fibre and having lots to drink.
 A laxative may be needed in some cases.

 This is a side-effect from some medicines.
 You should increase the amount that you drink if you develop diarrhoea.
 If it persists or becomes severe, you should tell your doctor.
 Antidiarrhoeal medicines may be needed and you may even need to be admitted to hospital for a drip of fluid if you become dehydrated due to severe diarrhoea.